candiddev/etcha/hugo/content/docs/explanations/etcha-101.md

 Once we have built our JWT, which contains our Patterns, we configure our Etcha instances to **Push** or **Pull** the JWT.
 This is done through **Sources** in the remote Etcha's configuration file.

-- **If a source is configured to allow pushes**, the local Etcha command connects to a remote Etcha instance and pushes the JWT.
+- **If a source is configured to allow pushes**, the local Etcha instance can connect to a remote Etcha instance and pushes the JWT.

 - **If a source is configured to pull**, the remote Etcha instance pulls down a JWT from its local disk, or a web server/object storage location.